stvhwrd/PyQuest/README.md

 This package aims to bridge the gap for developers to create pythonic investing applications with Questrade's Restful API.

-The development of this project has progressed to a point where most of Questrade's API calls can easily be made from Python.
-It allows Python developers to easily build ontop of this package and focus on creating trading strategies and algos.
-Outstanding API calls are Python wrappers to make Orders calls used to buy and sell securities.
+The development of this project has progressed to a point where most of Questrade's API calls can now be easily made from Python.
+It allows Python developers to easily build upon this package and focus on creating trading strategies and algos.
+The only outstanding API calls that require Python wrappers are Orders calls used to buy and sell securities.
+These will come in time.

 ### Features
 Some of the features this package contains are as follows: